Delaying Medicare Enrollment Can Result in Penalties

 Medicare provides a seven-month initial enrollment period for those approaching Medicare at age 65.
 That’s a generous length of time, but some still miss the deadline.
 When that happens, there can be a penalty.

-Ericka Evans turned 65 in January 2016.
+Ericka Evans turned 65 in January 2018.
 She was out of town for a family emergency.
 After that, she took off on a world cruise and Medicare slipped her mind.
-She realized her mistake later that year.
-She had to wait until the General Enrollment Period in January 2017, and her Medicare coverage took effect the following July.
-Because she was a full two years late in enrolling, she pays an additional amount every month for Part B. In 2018, that's $26.80.
+She realized her mistake in late 2019.
+She had to wait until the General Enrollment Period in January 2020, and her Medicare coverage took effect the following July.
+Because she was a full two years late in enrolling, she pays an additional amount every month for Part B. In 2020, that's $28.92.

 Both the penalties follow the beneficiary for life and the amount will change every year, depending on the standard premiums for Part B and Part D.